 What is Mohs Skin Cancer Surgery?

 Mohs surgery, also called Mohs micrographic surgery, is a precision surgical technique that is used to remove all parts of cancerous skin tumors, while at the same time preserving as much healthy tissue as possible.
 Cancer cells can spread deep into the skin and almost tentacle-like, spread out and away from the superficial mole or bump on your skin.
-Removing all of the affected tissue is crucial to the success.
+Removing all of the affected tissue is crucial to success.
 One small cell left behind can start a cascade of new cancer growth.
-Mohs surgery offers the best techniques for discovering and removing all the “bad” cells.
+Mohs surgery offers effective techniques for discovering and removing all the “bad” cells.

 How is Mohs different from other types of skin cancer surgery?

 The principle behind Mohs surgery is to remove all cancerous cells while minimizing removal of healthy tissue.
 Without Mohs, your doctor will excise the area of suspected cancer, send it to a lab, and wait several days for a lab report to find out if all the margins were clear of cancer cells.
 Because until that point it is not known if you will need additional excision, the area is left “open”.

 If the pathologist verifies that all the cancer is removed, then your doctor will call you back (or send you to a cosmetic surgeon) to have the gap closed.
 If the pathologist says that there is still cancer visible in the specimen they received, then you will return to your doctor’s office, have more skin removed, and repeat the process.
 Mohs makes the process one step and allows closure or reconstructive work to be begin right away.